henry2004y/KeyNotes/contents/flr.md

 __Driven FLR vs Cavity Modes vs Waveguide Modes__

-If we believe that the boundary at $x = a$ is not a reflector but is driven, it would be appropriate to impose a wavenumber $k_y$ along the outer boundary and solve for $k_x$ given $k_z$.
-This is the case when the magnetopause is driven by the Kelvin-Helmholtz instability (i.e. $k_y$ given by the surface waves), which was proposed in the 1970s to be the driver of field line resonances.
+The surface wave driven FLR seems reasonable.
 However, the biggest problem for this hypothesis to be valid is that the mapped phase speeds to the magnetopause were too high compared to in-situ measurements.
 In addition, in spite of numerous magnetopause crossings by ISEE 1 and 2, regular oscillations of the magnetopause corresponding to the Kelvin-Helmholtz waves were not seen.
 These two facts indicated that we should seek for a new explanation for the driver.

 In the 1980s, cavity modes and waveguide modes were proposed to remove the constraint on driven FLR.
 The analogy of a magnetosphere to a cavity came before the analogy to a waveguide.
 In a cavity model the azimuthal direction $\phi$ or the $y$ direction in the box geometry is finite, and the wavenumber $k_y$ is determined by the given scale size $b$.
 In the axisymmetric cylindrical coordinates $(r,\phi,z)$, where $\phi$ is the azimuthal angle and $z$ is the coordinate along the field lines, the field has the form $\sim e^{im\phi},\, m=0,1,2$.\footnote{$E(\phi=0)=E(\phi=2\pi)$} This is a weak point of the theory because the magnetosphere is far from axisymmetric and there are no other obvious boundaries to define the cavity.
 If the system is similar to a waveguide, then $k_y$ can have a continuum of values, and the waveguide allows propagation over a wide band of frequencies.

 If instead we use a waveguide model, the azimuthal direction (or $y$-direction) will have no imposed boundary condition.
 Theoretically a continuum of wave modes $k_y$ can excite FLR, and the discrete resonance frequencies are determined by the Bohr-Sommerfeld condition eq:cavity_eigen_wkb where harmonics of toroidal and poloidal are given by $k_z$.
 The discrete frequency spectrum of the fast waveguide modes is suitable for driving a series of Alfvén resonance; however, it is not obvious that the continuous frequency spectrum of the modes will be able to drive resonances at discrete frequencies.
-A key observation to make waveguide mode more valid is that _only small $k_y$ contributes to the resonance_. [@walker1992spatial] and [Wright 1992] dedicated at arguing this point.
+A key observation to make waveguide mode more valid is that _only small $k_y$ contributes to the resonance_. ([@walker1992spatial],[Wright 1992], [@wright1994dispersion]).
 If $k_y$ is not fixed (but $k_z$ is fixed), then @eq:cavity_eigen_wkb is the dispersion relation for the waveguide expressing $\omega$ as a function of $k_y$.
 The Alfvén speed is a strong function of the L shell, typically $\sim L^{-3}$.
 Thus, if the turning point $x_t$ is reasonably deep within the magnetosphere, the range over which $\omega^2/V_A^2 \gg k_y^2 + k_z^2$ contributes most significantly to the integral @eq:cavity_eigen_wkb.
 The result is that over a wide range of wavelengths the frequency is very insensitive to $k_y$.
 Only when $k_y$ is quite large this is not true, and then the turning point is near the magnetopause, and the wave does not penetrate very deeply into the magnetosphere.
 Each waveguide mode has a phase velocity $\omega/k_y$ and a group velocity $d\omega/dk_y$.
 Since @eq:cavity_eigen_wkb defines $\omega$ as a function of $k_y$, we can substitute @eq:flr_kx_effective into @eq:cavity_eigen_wkb and differentiate with respect to $k_y$ (assuming $\alpha$ is a constant):

 $$
 \begin{aligned}